bbauska/Coursera-Bootstrap/readme.md

 These include tabs, pills, pagination, dropdowns, accordions, tags, and SchrollSpy, and Affix.

-We\'ll look at some of these in a bit more detail as we go through the various lessons in the modules that follow this particular lesson.
+We&apos;ll look at some of these in a bit more detail as we go through the various lessons in the modules that follow this particular lesson.

 <h4>Exercise (Video): Navbar and Breadcrumbs</h4>